 The 19th iteration on November 2, 2018, at the Ritz-Carlton Hotel, Toronto — A proven formula of clinically relevant state‐of‐the‐art lectures on hot topics in tandem with expert‐led, case‐based workshops and open discussions with distinguished faculty and peers to address the complexities of IBD diagnosis and management.

 A quarterly newsletter launched in 2004, IBD Dialogue communicates new developments and best practices in IBD management as it reports the participant consensus of each case‐based workshop discussed at the MIIBD National Symposium.
-Now distributed electronically, IBD Dialogue will publish 5 issues in 2018.
+Distributed electronically, IBD Dialogue will publish 5 issues in 2019.
 All participants of MIIBD national and regional symposia receive IBD Dialogue by email as part of the post‐program learning requirements.

 Mentoring in IBD website

 www.mentoringinibd.com provides Canadian and international gastroenterologists with an archive of materials generated from recent Mentoring in IBD courses.
-Among other features, the site offers users the opportunity to obtain educational credits, correspond with peers and international experts and download MIIBD publications including IBD Dialogue, E‐Mentoring in IBD and The Dermatology of Inflammatory Bowel Disease as well as browse the Classic and Special Editions of IBD Dialogue.
+Among other features, the site offers users the opportunity to obtain educational credits, correspond with peers and international experts and download MIIBD publications including IBD Dialogue (both Classic and Special Editions), E-Mentoring in IBD and The Dermatology of Inflammatory Bowel Disease, a reference guide for the diagnosis and treatment of dermatological manifestations of IBD.

 E‐Mentoring in IBD